Hong Kong leader refuses to explain journalist visa denial | AFP - This kiji is

 Chan's party was later banned as Beijing cracks down on any pro-independence sentiment in the semi-autonomous city.

-An application to renew Mallet's work visa has been refused and on Sunday he was given seven days to leave Hong Kong.
+An application to renew Mallet's work visa was refused and on Sunday he was given seven days to leave Hong Kong.

-Facing questions for the first time since the visa denial emerged last week, Chief Executive Carrie Lam said the decision had been handed down by immigration authorities.
+Facing questions for the first time since the visa denial emerged last week, Chief Executive Carrie Lam, who is appointed by a pro-Beijing committee, said the decision had been handed down by immigration authorities.

 She said linking it to the Chan talk was "pure speculation".